 Hardwood Flooring Choices For Your Home

-At Van Briggle Floors showroom, we proudly present the most popular Hardwood Flooring options available in the market today.
-Come visit our stress-free showroom located in Campbell, CA. Get educated by our Flooring experts on what might work best for your home, and take home some samples to ensure your flooring choice will work with rest of your house décor.
-If you are in time crunch, give us a call, and we will bring some samples to your home!
+At Van Briggle Floors’ showroom, we proudly present the most popular Hardwood Flooring options available in the market today.
+Come visit our stress-free showroom located in Campbell, CA. Get educated by our Flooring experts on what might work best for your home, and take home some samples to ensure your flooring choice will work with the rest of your house décor.
+If you are in a time crunch, give us a call, and we will bring some samples to your home!

 - Solid Hardwood – ¾” thick, random widths and lengths boards